 If you wear glasses, you might want to remove them and experience the full beauty.
 Because my glasses correct artificial and natural light, I almost missed experiencing the beauty of the health and moorland vegetation.
 After I packed them away, I was able to enjoy the view and appreciate it enough to record this video:

-The heath and moorland is expansive and you can get lost here.
-There were ribbons tied to the shrubs to direct us to the highest point of Rurimeria hill and the last ridge.
+The heath and moorland are expansive and you can get lost here.
+There were ribbons tied to the shrubs to direct us to the highest point of Rurimeria hill and the east ridge.
 On our way there, the weather was changing but I managed to summit and descend before the rains.

 At this time, some of the girls in my group were yet to descend.
 Hiking through muddy terrain is bad.
 Hiking through it after someone is worse.
 The good thing was that the soil absorbed water quickly and rarely was it slippery.

 Here’s what I wished I carried to the Rurimeria hills hike, in hindsight:

 - A change of clothes.
 I did carry a pair of jeans but I wish I had carried more.

 - A pair of crocs and a pair of socks.